tonik/docs/child-theme-development.md

 ## Directory Structure

-Structure of a child theme is quite simlar to the parent.
+Structure of a child theme is quite similar to the parent.

 ```
 child-theme              # — Root of your theme